Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation

-In generally, calculating $\Psi^{(v)}(x,t)$ is difficult because of the time-dependent Hamiltonian.
-However, in our case, the system can be mapped to the time independent system by using Lorentz invariance because our system corresponds to uniform linear motion of a particle obeying a Dirac equation.
-In comoving frame, i.e., a coordinate system moving at a constant velocity $v$ along with the edge states, the wavefunction can be obtained, because the time dependence of the effective Hamiltonian is eliminated in this frame.
-Let $(x^{'}, t^{'})$ and $(x, t)$ represent the position and time coordinates in the comoving and laboratory frame.
+While solving $\Psi^{(v)}(x,t)$ analytically is generally non-trivial due to time dependence of the Hamiltonian, the time-dependent Hamiltonian in Eq.\ (\ref{eq:H_D}) can be mapped to the time independent system by the Lorentz invariance because the current system corresponds to uniform linear motion of a particle obeying a Dirac equation.
+In the comoving frame, i.e., a coordinate moving at a constant velocity $v$ together with the domain wall, the wavefunction can be derived for the time-independent Hamiltonian as explained following.
+Let $(x^{'}, t^{'})$ and $(x, t)$ represent the position and time coordinates in the comoving and laboratory frames, respectively.
 They are related by the following Lorentz transformation: